richardrl/realsense_docker/README.md

-# Unique features
+# Unique features compared to original realsense.cpp
-- Supports multiple cameras visualization and multiple TCP server streaming in realsense.cpp
+- Supports multiple cameras visualization and multiple TCP server streaming
-- Replaced the chessboard in calibration.py with a Charuco board
-- Charuco board frame detection and visualization in realsense.cpp
+- Charuco board frame detection and visualization
 - Refactored calibration.py with Spatial Algebra syntax so that it is very clear what transforms are happening